HarommelRabbid/LifeLua/README.md

 # LifeLua
-LifeLua is a Lua interpreter for the PSVita which combines ease (OneLua) with advanceability (Lua Player Plus).
+LifeLua is a Lua interpreter for the PSVita which combines ease & simplicity with advanceability.

 <img src="bg0.png"></img>

+## Features
+* Timers
+* Camera support with effects and more
+* JSON, TOML and SQLite3 support.
+* Image support including PSD, TGA & HDR support
+* TBA
 ## Documentation
 https://harommelrabbid.github.io/LifeLua
 ## Samples